uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ## Submit allowance and adjustments

 Some customers must submit an annual summary update.
 An annual summary is defined as a set of summary data for a tax year, containing allowances and adjustments broken down by category.
-They can provide updates more frequently if they wish, though they must make this submission before submitting their final declaration.
+They can provide updates more frequently if they wish, though they must make this submission before making their final declaration.
 The following endpoints enable customers to submit their annual allowances or adjustments:

 - [Create and Amend Self-Employment Annual Submission](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-employment-business-api/3.0/oas/page#tag/Self-Employment-Annual-Submission/paths/~1individuals~1business~1self-employment~1{nino}~1{businessId}~1annual~1{taxYear}/put)
 - [Create and Amend a UK Property Business Annual Submission](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/property-business-api/3.0/oas/page#tag/UK-Property-Business-Annual-Submission/paths/~1individuals~1business~1property~1uk~1{nino}~1{businessId}~1annual~1{taxYear}/put)